timmahrt/pyJuliusAlign/README.md

 ## Major Revisions

+Ver 2.0.5 (October 11, 2020)
+- Fixed a bug preventing the use of triphone models

 Ver 2.0 (January 12, 2019)
 - pyJuliusAlign now works with the latest version of Julius and the Julius Segmentation Kit.
   - If you need to use the old segmentation kit (segment_julius4.pl), please use pyJuliusAlign ver 1.1